Purpose is important. When we have a purpose, we feel like our life is meaningful, that we matter, and that we contribute something good to the world.

 One way to think of it is that you have a core purpose with multiple ways of expressing it, and as long as you are acting with the intention of discovering, creating, and expressing your purpose, you are living your purpose.

 What if we mess up and think that something is our purpose, and it is not?

 All of this can become part of your purpose.
 You have learned some critical lessons during this time.
 You have figured out what works and doesn’t work.
-You have learned how to keep going, even when you feel horrible.
-You have learned what you DON’T want to do with your life.
+And you have learned how to keep going, even when you feel horrible.
+Because of this, you have learned what you DON’T want to do with your life.